top of page

 As you can see, pain in your lower left back can have quite a few different causes, and the treatments can vary widely.
 This makes getting an accurate diagnosis even more important.

-Your local emergency room or healthcare provider can perform a physical exam, take a full medical history and do a thorough review of symptoms before making an official diagnosis.
+Your local emergency room or healthcare provider can perform a physical exam, take a full medical history and do a thorough review of your symptoms before making an official diagnosis.
 They can also refer you for further diagnostic tests if they think those will be helpful.

 The good news is that most cases of low left back pain are due to strains and sprains that can heal themselves fairly quickly with some minimal interventions.
-Always trust your instincts, though, and if you suspect that you have any other concerning symptoms that are accompanying your back pain, then definitely seek medical attention.

 bottom of page